Introduction

 - Feature

-and
+set, push and

-now have an optional silent
+remove now have an optional silent flag that

 will preveny any events from being triggered (issue #18)